 1. Buy Second-Hand Baby Stuff

 You can get pre-owned children’s clothes, baby carriers and slings, baby changing units, and even toys for a good price.
 Your local thrift store is always worth visiting.
 A good consignment store is also fantastic since it has higher-quality items at lower prices.
 You can also look into meet-and-swap parent groups where you can buy children’s clothes and other baby stuff.

 Do you have friends or family who already have children?
 Most parents are happy to lend or even donate their items!
 Especially when it comes to clothes, it makes more sense to find some second-hand onesies from a friend.
 Your baby will often need the next size after only a few weeks.

 With second-hand baby equipment, you should be cautious.
 Many safety regulations have changed in recent years.
 If parents want to lend you some baby gear, take a close look at the production date.
 You can also check most items on the internet to find out whether they still fit the safety regulations.

 You want to play it safe and go for new baby gear only?
-Throw a baby shower and make a wish list.
+Let your friends throw you a baby shower and make a wish list.
 A website like Babylist makes this a breeze!
 Add clothing and other items you selected carefully yourself there.
 Many relatives and friends are happy to buy from a registry.
 Then, they know that they’re giving something useful that is really needed.

 4. Look Into Financial Aid for Initial Baby Equipment

 For expectant parents with a tight income or budget, there are some options for financial support.
 But you have to apply for those Family and Children Services.
 It’s important to find support at an early stage of your pregnancy, as there are certain deadlines.
 It may also take some time to process your application.